 Here are some of the most common hazards associated with running CNC machine shops:

 Any machine capable enough to cut through wood, metal, or plastic can easily slice through flesh and bone and pose a high risk of amputations.
-Components such as shears, saws, power presses, shaping machines, and bending machines can amputate various body parts such as fingers, toes, or even entire arms.
-Therefore, workers must stand at a safe distance from moving parts to avoid any accidental contact.
+Components such as shears, saws, power presses, shaping machines, and bending machines can amputate various body parts such as fingers, toes, or entire arms.
+Therefore, workers must stand safely from moving parts to avoid any accidental contact.

 Crushes and pinch points often occur when heavy equipment gets dropped accidentally.
 Workers are also at the risk of getting crushed by malfunctioning equipment or bulky company automobiles.
 Crushes almost certainly lead to fatalities, which is why they must be averted at all costs.